Void Lensing as a Test of Gravity: Results

 As described in the introduction, modified gravity theories can alter the lensing signal via two channels: i) by contributing to the the effective energy density on the RHS of the Poisson equation, and ii) by creating effective anisotropic stress such that $\Phi\neq\Psi$.
 Using eq.(\ref{eq:slip}) and the expressions in the appendix, one can see that the cubic galileon does not generate any effective anisotropic stress.
 Consequently, all the deviations between the GR and cubic galileon curve in Fig.~\ref{fig:models} must arise from the effective energy density of the galileon field.

 Initially it may seem surprising that the galileon field can have such a substantial effect on the lensing profile, whilst its effects on the matter distribution within the void are much smaller (see \S\ref{subsec:density}).
 The reason underlying this is the relative evolutionary timescales of the matter distribution and the scalar field profile.
-Since the galileon field is designed to drive cosmic acceleration (at least in the model considered here), it only becomes a significant fraction of the energy budget of the universe for $z<1$ (see \cite{Lue2004} for the evolution of spherical perturbations in a comparable gravity model).
+Since the galileon field is designed to drive cosmic acceleration (at least in the model considered here), it only becomes a significant fraction of the energy budget of the universe at late times, $z<1$ typicall (see \cite{Lue2004} for the evolution of spherical perturbations in a comparable gravity model).
 The void density profile has largely been determined before these redshifts are reached.
+A related point concerns the galaxy profile.
+Since galaxies form in the high density environments of halos, the relation of galaxies to matter is likely to remain close to that in GR, except possibly for lower mass halos.
+We do not consider the details of the galaxy-matter density fields any further.

 The quartic galileon is an example of a theory which can modify lensing via both of the channels above.
-Interestingly, the quartic curve in Fig.~\ref{fig:models} remains much closer to the GR prediction.
-This is due to the effect of the constraints in eqs.(\ref{cubic_constraints1}-\ref{quartic_constraints2}), which fix the value of $c_3$ used to be much smaller and of opposite sign to that in the cubic model.
-Quantitatively, using $\xi=2.1$ in both models gives $c_3\simeq0.08$ in the cubic, but $c_3\simeq -0.001$ in the quartic galileon.
-This explains why a single value of $\xi$ results in significant enhancements in the lensing amplitude for one model and a small suppression (relative to GR) in the other.
-However, Fig.~\ref{fig:xi} shows that the tangential shear profile of the quartic galileon is quite sensitive to small variations away from $\xi=2.1$.
+Despite this, the quartic curve in Fig.~\ref{fig:models} shows only a moderate further enhancement relative to the cubic galileon prediction.
+This is due to the effect of the constraints in eqs.(\ref{cubic_constraints1}-\ref{quartic_constraints2}), which fix the value of $c_4$ used to be small relative to $c_3$.
+Quantitatively, using $\xi=2.05$ in the quartic galileon gives $c_3\simeq0.08$, similar to the cubic value, but $c_4\simeq -1.5\times 10^{-5}$ (and for $\xi=1.9$ as shown in Fig.~\ref{fig:models}, $c_3\simeq 0.06$ and $c_4\simeq 5\times10^{-3}$ ).
+This explains why the variation of the lensing amplitude between the cubic and quartic models is less significant that their shared substantial difference from GR.
+However, Fig.~\ref{fig:xi} shows that the tangential shear profile of the quartic galileon is quite sensitive to small variations away from $\xi=1.9$, particularly for $\xi<1.9$.

 Note from Figs.~\ref{fig:models} and \ref{fig:xi} that, despite significant variation around the void radius and at a few radii out ($r/R_V\sim2-3$), the null of the tangential shear remains fixed at $r\sim 1.5\, R_v$ in all cases.
 The reason for this is as follows: the void density profile determines the radius at which the void is exactly compensated, i.e. $\delta M(<r)\rightarrow 0$.
 In \S\ref{subsec:field_eqs} we selected the physical branch of solutions such that $\phi_{,\chi}/\chi\rightarrow 0$ at the same radius.
 Since the void density profile used is the same for all gravity models (see discussion in \S\ref{subsec:density}), the potential derivatives (eqs.~\ref{eq:poisson} and \ref{eq:slip}) vanish at the same radius for all gravity models.
 Via eq.(\ref{kdef2}), this then ensures that the null of $\Delta\Sigma$ is unchanged by variations of the gravity model.
 This property should hold true for any model of gravity that does not appreciably impact the void density profile.